WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

 There were several options outlined above, this specific example used `metadata` as an object, `display` as an object, `holds` & `evidence` for OB-like `credentialSubject` types, and `MerkleProof2019` as the new `signature`/`proof`.
-This is just an example and not represented of a "recommended" route for Blockcerts V3.
+This is just an example and not necessarily of a "recommended" route for Blockcerts V3.

 ## Issuer Profile

 By moving to a Verifiable Credential standard that is capable of utilizing Decentralized Identifiers, we are now removing the reliance of URLs inside certificates.

 As an Open Badge extension (and while VC's &  DIDs were still getting standardized), we had a requirement that Issuer Profiles had to be resolvable via https for information such as public key, revocation lists, and even metadata such as name & image to be gathered when verifying a certificate.

-DIDs give us the capability to do this in a decentralized way (note: some DIDs are not very decentralized or suggested due to having different properties, no VC/DID spec has many requirements around some of these properties, but one can consult the DID rubric for further information [TODO link]).

 The Verifiable Credential spec does not require that VCs are issued using DIDs, so it's proposed that we do not make this requirement as well.
 We may want to continue supporting URL based issuer profiles as well, though we might need to make some changes to support specific key links.